enfiskutensykkel/rmi-fizzbuzz/README.md

 Overly complex [FizzBuzz](http://en.wikipedia.org/wiki/Bizz_buzz)
 implementation just for the sake of using [Remote Method Invocation](http://en.wikipedia.org/wiki/Java_remote_method_invocation).
-I have to point out that this is **NOT** how I usually write code, this code is deliberately complex, due to it being a joke implementation.
+I have to point out that this is **NOT** how I write code.
+This code is a joke implementation, so it is deliberately complex.